 Residents of University Housing who are asked to Quarantine or Isolate will be asked to either return home to their permanent residence if they can safely do so OR relocate to a temporary on-campus space in one of the below facilities.

-In accordance with recommendations from the UNC System, NC State University Housing has identified buildings on campus to serve as quarantine and isolation spaces for the 2020-2021 academic year.
+In accordance with recommendations from the UNC System, NC State University Housing has identified buildings on campus to serve as quarantine and isolation spaces for the current academic year.
 These buildings were selected because they meet CDC requirements for quarantine and isolation housing, as well as allow for fully contactless moves that do not require or promote contact between other residents or university staff.
 Additionally, these spaces have individual exterior doors and private bathrooms, to minimize contact between students and the staff who may be assisting in Isolation/Quarantine management.

 Assignments will be based on availability of spaces at the time a student is identified by Student Health Services as needing to quarantine or isolate, and University Housing staff are unable to accept requests or preferences for location.